Construction Accounting in Maryland

 What is construction accounting and how is it different from regular accounting?

 Construction accounting is a specialized branch of accounting tailored to the unique needs of construction businesses.
 Unlike regular accounting, it focuses on job costing, percentage of completion revenue recognition, WIP reporting, retainage tracking, and project-level financial analysis.
-For Maryland contractors managing multiple projects across different jurisdictions, this specialization is essential.

-Do Maryland contractors need an MHIC license for residential work?
+Do Maryland contractors need an MHIC license?

 Ready for Professional Construction Accounting?